 Not every small business can afford to hire full-time sales and marketing experts.
-And, since business owners already wear multiple hats, it can be difficult to find adequate time to create and execute successful sales and marketing activities.
+And, since business owners already wear multiple hats, it can be difficult to find an adequate time to create and execute successful sales and marketing activities.

 Too many time-consuming, repetitive tasks

 Many companies still rely on manual data entry, such as customer contact updates and sales order entry.
 This can take valuable time away from focusing on customer needs.